 CONSUMER AUTHORIZATION FOR DIRECT PAYMENT VIA ACH (ACH DEBITS)

-electronically Checking ("COMPANY") to electronically debit my (our) account (and, if necessary, to y credit my (our) account to correct erroneous credits1) as follows: g Account / Savings Account (select one) at the depository financial institution named below (RY").
+I (we) hereby authorize("COMPANY") to electronically debit my (our) account (and, if necessary, to electronically credit my (our) account to correct erroneous credits1) as follows: Checking Account / Savings Account (select one) at the depository financial institution named below ("DEPOSITORY").
 I (we) agree that ACH transactions I (we) authorize comply with all applicable law.

-Depository N lame
+Depository NameAccount Number

-Routing Num lameAccount Number
+Routing NumberAccount Number

-Name(s) on t he Account
+Name(s) on the Account

-Amount of de ebit(s) or method of determining amount of debit(s)
+Amount of debit(s) or method of determining amount of debit(s)

-Date(s) and/o or frequency of debit(s)
+Date(s) and/or frequency of debit(s)

-revocation, i understand the Name(s) stand that this authorization will remain in full force and effect until I (we) notify COMPANY [insert manner of i.e., in writing, by phone, location, address, etc.] that I (we) wish to revoke this authorization.
-I (we) hat COMPANY requires at least [X days/weeks] prior notice in order to cancel this authorization.
+I (we) understand that this authorization will remain in full force and effect until I (we) notify COMPANY [insert manner of revocation, i.e., in writing, by phone, location, address, etc.] that I (we) wish to revoke this authorization.
+I (we) understand that COMPANY requires at least [X days/weeks] prior notice in order to cancel this authorization.
 2

+Name(s)

 (Please Print)

-Date Signature(s)
+DateSignature(s)

-2 Written debit a stated in the aut order to provide erating Rules do not require the consumer's express authorization to initiate Reversing Entries to correct erroneous transactions. authorizations must provide that the Receiver may revoke the authorization only by notifying the Originator in the time and manner thorization.
-The reference to notification should be filled with a statement of the time and manner that notification must be given in a company a reasonable opportunity to act on it (e.g., "In writing by mail to 100 Main Street, Anytown, NY that is received at least three the proposed effective date of the termination of authorization").
+1 The NACHA Operating Rules do not require the consumer's express authorization to initiate Reversing Entries to correct erroneous transactions.
+2 Written debit authorizations must provide that the Receiver may revoke the authorization only by notifying the Originator in the time and manner stated in the authorization.
+The reference to notification should be filled with a statement of the time and manner that notification must be given in order to provide company a reasonable opportunity to act on it (e.g., "In writing by mail to 100 Main Street, Anytown, NY that is received at least three (3) days prior to the proposed effective date of the termination of authorization").